sunpy/sunpy/docs/guide/acquiring_data/fido.rst

 Search Attributes
 -----------------

-To search for data with Fido, you need to specify attributes to search against.
+To search for data with `~sunpy.net.Fido, you need to specify attributes to search against.
-The range of attributes are found in the `attrs <sunpy.net.attrs>`.
+The range of attributes are found in the `attrs <sunpy.net.attrs>` submodule.
 Examples of these attributes are:

 - `a.Time <sunpy.net.attrs.Time>`